pdinklag/MinecraftStats/README.md

  */10 *  *  *  *  cd /path/to/mcstats ; python3 update.py config.json
 ```

+#### Mirroring Remote Files

+An example script is available in the `contrib` directory to sync the required files from a remote or hosted Minecraft server using the FTP protocol.

 #### Windows

 If you're using Windows to run your server... figure something out!
 There's probably some task scheduler available that you can use.